RealPaiLab/BIONIC/README.md

 4. Before installing BIONIC, it is recommended you create a virutal Python **3.8** environment using tools like the built in `virtualenv` command, or [Anaconda](https://docs.anaconda.com/anaconda/user-guide/getting-started/).
 To create a python virtual environment on Graham, please do `virtualenv --no-download ~/ENV`.
 Then do `source ~/ENV/bin/activate` to activate the environment.

-5. Make sure your virtual environment is active, then install BIONIC by running
+5. Make sure your virtual environment is active, then install BIONIC by running (make sure you are on graham login node)

        $ pip install bionic_model==${VERSION}+${CUDA} -f https://bowang-lab.github.io/BIONIC/wheels.html